 The definition of coverage territory in the CGL consists of three parts:

-- A product you made or sold in the USA, Puerto Rico or Canada For example, your company manufactures shoes in the U.S. and exports them to Europe.
-A customer in Germany buys your product and then files a product liability lawsuit against your firm.
-She claims that the heel came off one of the shoes, causing her to fall and sustain a serious head injury.
+- A product you made or sold in the USA (including its territories and possessions), Puerto Rico or Canada.
+For example, your company manufactures small kitchen appliances in Puerto Rico and exports them to Europe.
+A customer in Germany buys a mini food processor and then files a product liability lawsuit against your firm.
+They claim the chopping blade broke and injured their hand.

-The standard ISO commercial auto policy defines the coverage territory in the policy conditions.
-It states that accidents and losses are covered only if they occur in the United States of America (including its territories and possessions), Puerto Rico and Canada.
+The standard ISO business auto policy defines the term coverage territory in a policy condition entitled Policy Period, Coverage Territory.
+Accidents and losses are covered only if they occur in the coverage territory, defined as:

 The standard NCCI workers compensation policy does not use the term coverage territory.
 Part One of the policy (Workers Compensation) incorporates the laws of the states in which covered workplaces are located.
 These laws determine where coverage applies.

 Some policies are silent as to where coverage applies.
 The absence of a defined coverage territory is common in commercial umbrellas.
 A policy that does not specify a coverage territory is generally assumed to apply worldwide.

 - Insurance coverage territory varies depending on the type of policy being discussed.